Lombiq/Open-Source-Orchard-Core-Extensions/Readme.md

 ### Opening pull requests
 - Open a pull request in this repository for every submodule pull request.
 That way, static code analysis and complex tests can run.
 - If you see build errors under your pull request then check out its details: The errors link to our TeamCity instance.
 Select "Log in as guest" when presented with a login screen.

+### Dependencies between Lombiq projects
+When making a Lombiq project depend on another one from this solution, apart from adding a project reference, also add a conditional package reference.
+This way, when published to NuGet, dependencies will still work.
+See the project file of `Lombiq.HelpfulExtensions` for an example